 How much you, as an individual, will pay for your life insurance premiums will depend on a range of factors, including your age, health and lifestyle (including whether you smoke), your occupation, how much cover you choose and the length of the term.
 The above figures should therefore only be used as a guideline.

-Before taking out a policy, it can be a good idea to speak to an independent insurance specialist who can advise on the right policy for you.
+As part of the process of applying, you may be required to attend a medical exam or AIG may write to your doctor for further information about your medical history.
+These are things that you should discuss with an independent insurance specialist who can guide you and advise on the right policy for you.
 Below we explain how you can also qualify for up to £100 cashback if you take out a life insurance policy.

 Best way to buy AIG life insurance?

-Should you choose to put your policy into trust, an independent insurance specialist will be able to provide support and they will also be on hand if you need to make a claim in the future.
-To get a quote, simply fill in this short form.
+Should you choose to put your policy into trust, an independent insurance specialist will be able to provide support to ensure that any payout is received by your beneficiaries tax free.
+They will also be on hand if you need to make a claim in the future.
+To get a quote, simply fill in this short form*.
 There is no obligation to take out a policy, but if you do, you will qualify for up to £100 cashback.

 AIG life insurance summary